Before you shop, consider the externalities

 By | October 13, 2015

 I check one of my credit reports every four months to make sure my financial avatar hasn’t developed walking pneumonia.
 I worry about someone stealing my identity and since it happens to almost ten million people a year and data breaches are pretty much constant, I consider this anxiety justified.
 Happily, I can ease the unease FREE!
-The… Read More »
+The… Read More: Go check your credit report »

 The Power of Enough